-The following courses are required in the entry-level (campus- and web-based) Doctor of Pharmacy program.
+The following courses are required in the campus and distance Doctor of Pharmacy program.
 They are offered by the Creighton School of Medicine.

 BMS 301 Biochemistry (4)

 An introductory course designed for students in the School of Pharmacy and Health Professions.
 In addition to topics concerning structure, function and metabolism of important biomolecules, biologically active peptides, detoxification and molecular biology will be surveyed.